-What is the Most Liquid Cryptocurrency?
+What Is the Most Liquid Cryptocurrency?

 Interested in investing in Bitcoin, or other cryptocurrencies?
 With SoFi Invest® members can trade popular cryptocurrency like Bitcoin, Litecoin, Ethereum, and more — all while managing their account from the convenient mobile app.

 Photo credit: iStock/Olemedia

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).